Generic Name: ferumoxytol (fer-ue-MOX-i-tol)

 Proper use of ferumoxytol

 A nurse or other trained health professional will give you ferumoxytol in a hospital.
 Ferumoxytol is given through a needle placed into one of your veins.
 It must be given slowly, so the needle will have to stay in place for at least 15 minutes.
 Your doctor may need you to stay for at least 30 minutes after receiving the medicine to check for unwanted effects.
 A second dose will be given 3 to 8 days after your first dose.

 Precautions while using ferumoxytol

 It is very important that your doctor check your progress at regular visits to make sure that ferumoxytol is working properly.
 Blood tests may be needed to check for unwanted effects.

-ferumoxytol may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Ferumoxytol may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, lightheadedness, dizziness, or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive ferumoxytol.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 These symptoms are more likely to occur when you begin receiving ferumoxytol or when the dose is increased.

 Before you have any medical tests, tell the medical doctor in charge that you are using ferumoxytol.
 The results of some tests (eg, magnetic resonance imaging or MRI) may be affected by ferumoxytol.